wrybread/ESP32ArduinoRenogy/README.md

 ![Wanderer](https://sinkingsensation.com/stuff/renogy/wanderer.jpg)

-The inspiration came when I needed to power a pump at a remote pond whenever there was sufficient power from the solar panel, and I was surprised to learn that the Renogy controllers don't have that ability natively.
-Their power pins seem to only want to control lights at night.
+The inspiration came when I needed to power a pump at a remote pond whenever there was sufficient power from the solar panel, and I was surprised to learn that the power pins on the Renogy controllers can't do that natively.
+The power pins are only designed to control lights at night.
 Silly.
 This lets me use the power pins to power other devices like a pump during the day when there is sufficient power.
 And without the need for a relatively heavy small computer like a Raspberry Pi.

 So far it's only been tested on cheapie Wanderer 30A (CTRL-WND30-LI), and Wanderer 10A controllers, please post to the Issues section if you test on more and I'll add it to the list below.